activisthandbook/activisthandbook/articles/join.md

 2. We will share our **guides for volunteers** to help you get started.

-Then you **get together 5 to 10 people** to kickstart your local campaign.
+3. Then you **get together 5 to 10 people** to kickstart your local campaign.

+Don't have much experience with activism yet?
+Don't worry!
+You will be able to learn from fellow change-makers around the world.

 <action-volunteer><h2>Join our campaign</h2><p>There is no time for standing on the sidelines.
 We know 350 million is a large number.
 But we can do this together.
 Sign up and get involved:</p></action-volunteer>